 Why it Matters: It models adapting to unpredictable resource constraints.

-14. Human Rock-Paper-Scissors Team Championship
+14. Human Rock-Paper-Scissors Team Match

 Teams line up facing each other.
 Rock is crouching, Paper is spreading wide, Scissors is extending limbs.
 The entire team decides one move and executes simultaneously.
 Standard rules apply.